0xfalafel/rcat/README.md

 <img src="images/rcat_curl.svg">

-Here we listen on the port `tcp:9001`, and recieve an HTTP request made with `curl`.
+Here we listen on port `tcp:9001`, and receive an HTTP request made with `curl`.

 ### Install